 You can enjoy shopping and eating out in the center.
 To remember: in Granada you have free tapas by the way!
 The old center consists of 2 parts: on the one hand a spaciously designed center with large historic buildings and many shops or chain stores.
 On the other hand, there is the even older Moorish center with small winding streets – the Albaicín – which is built against the hill of the Alhambra.
 In the narrow cobblestone streets, which you really have to explore on foot, you will find many (tapas) bars, Arabic tea houses and restaurants.
 The Albaicín district, like the Alhambra, is on the UNESCO World Heritage List.

 Start at the Plaza Nueva with the Santa Anna church and if you are willing to climb a bit up to the Mirador del Alhambra, you will be treated to a breathtaking view of the Alhambra!
 With a little luck, you´ll enjoy live flamenco music on the square.
 When the warm sunlight shines on the Alhambra at sunset, it takes on a red glow.
 Hence the nickname ‘the red palace‘.

-Many gypsies, or ‘gitanos’, live in Granada, who still uphold their century old culture.
-So there is no shortage of flamenco music in this city, both classical as modern in form of flamenco rap.
+Many gypsies, or ‘gitanos’, live in Granada, who still uphold their century-old culture.
+So there is no shortage of flamenco music in this city, both classical and modern in form of flamenco rap.
 In the ‘casas cuevas’ (cave houses) in Sacromonte there are regular traditional flamenco concerts for tourists with singing and dancing.
 One family has even participated in a reality soap on TV “The Gypsy Kings” and is now a national celebrity.

 Parque de las ciencias